132nd-etcher/docs/EDLM/index.md

 ## Pros & cons

+This section objectively (as much as I could) describes the pros and cons of the method I propose to implement.

 ### The cons

 Allow me to start with the cons, and provide, for each of them, a way to mitigate them.